 This online engagement was hosted on YourSAy from 12 October to 2 November 2020.
-Find out more about the consultation process.
 Below is a record of the engagement.

 Every person in South Australia is a road user.
 Whether you drive, ride, walk or are a passenger, this is your opportunity to help shape a new road safety strategy to guide South Australia’s progress towards zero deaths and serious injuries.

 Road trauma remains a significant problem and the impacts are devastating for families and loved ones, and for those who support the seriously injured, some of whom may have long term life-changing injuries.

 A total of 482 people lost their life and a further 3,482 people were seriously injured on South Australian roads over the past five years.
 In 2019, the highest number of lives lost in almost a decade was recorded, with 114 lives lost.

 Two thirds of people who are killed or seriously injured in road crashes are vehicle occupants - drivers and passengers.
 The other one third are the vulnerable road users - motorcyclists, pedestrians and cyclists.
 Vulnerable road users do not have the protection of a solid vehicle, and are not always as visible as other road users.
 Older and younger age groups are also over represented in lives lost.

 Behavioural factors commonly seen in crashes where lives are lost include failure to wear a seatbelt, speeding, drugs and alcohol and distraction.
 Crashes resulting in lives lost are more common on regional roads and serious injury crashes are more likely to be on metropolitan roads.